 Chemex coffee brewer

 Chemex coffee is far more complex than other coffee brewers.
 This is all because of the thicker filter used.
-These coffee filters filter out any inconsistencies in the coffee beans, and you are left with a smooth-tasting cup of coffee you cannot get enough from.
+These coffee filters filter out any inconsistencies in the coffee beans, and you are left with a smooth-tasting cup of coffee that you cannot get enough of.

-Because I’ll be going over the other pour over coffee brewer I recommend, the Hario V60, I’ll tell you about the filter used for these brewers a bit further down.
+Because I’ll be discussing the other pour over coffee brewer I recommend, the Hario V60, I’ll tell you about the filter used for these brewers a bit further down.

 The Chemex comes in a full glass design with a wooden collar, which looks stunning in your kitchen.
 The only difference between them is the size.